 With a proper retention policy, cloud backups can reduce or even replace the need for off-site tape data storage, so organizations are making the switch from disk-to-disk-to-tape (D2D2T) strategies to disk-to-disk-to-cloud (D2D2C).

-Flexibility is another benefit of the cloud because no additional hardware is needed.
+Flexibility is another benefit of the cloud because no additional storage hardware is needed.

 File sync and share